Coinhunter/TestOfTimeAPI/README.md

 	$ sudo mongod

 In order to make calls to the API basic authentication is required.
-To create a user with username: `testoftime@time.now` and password: `password` run create_user.js.
-This means that the headers should include one `Authorization` entry with value `Basic dGVzdG9mdGltZUB0aW1lLm5vdzpwYXNzd29yZA==`.
-It also needs to have a `Content-Type` header with `application/json` to work.
-Note: This is only to set up a user with which to play around.
+To create an initial user with username: `testoftime@time.now` and password: `password` run create_user.js.
+To query the API with this username headers should include one `Authorization` entry with value `Basic dGVzdG9mdGltZUB0aW1lLm5vdzpwYXNzd29yZA==`.
+This will obviously be a different value once your instance has other users, but it's a good starting point.
+You also need to set a `Content-Type` header with `application/json` for it to work.

 	$ node create_user.js

-To populate the database with some initial cards to use:
+To populate the database with some initial cards from terminal:

 	$ node card_loader.js

 This uses the cards.json file in the res folder.
-If you have edited the file make sure that the data file is proper json encoded by running through this: http://jsonlint.com/
+This feature will likely be removed eventually.
+If you have edited the file make sure that the data file is proper json encoded. (http://jsonlint.com/)

-To set up the database with some initial categories:
+You can also set up some categories.

 	$ node category_loader.js

-This uses the categories.json file in the res folder.
-If you have edited the file make sure that the data file is proper json encoded by running through this: http://jsonlint.com/
+Uses the categories.json file in the res folder.

-To start the server:
+## API

-	$ node server.js
+To start a server in API mode:

-## API Endpoints
+	$ npm run start-api

 #### GET  [ / ]
 Returns an empty object.
 Authentication is not required for this.
 Use this to see if the service is up.